arista-netdevops-community/automation_and_telemetry_demo/README.md

 ## [Netmiko](netmiko)

-Netmiko is a multi-vendor python library to simplify Paramiko SSH connections to network devices
+Netmiko is a python library to simplify SSH connections to network devices

 From the root of this repository:
 ```